India: Politics

-A two-year period of political turmoil followed the general election of 1996.
-Several short-lived alliances shared power at the centre.
-The BJP formed a government briefly in 1996; it was followed by two comparatively long-lasting United Front coalitions, which depended on external support.
-There were two prime ministers during this period; H.D.
+After the 1996 Indian general election, the BJP formed a government briefly; it was followed by United Front coalitions, which depended on external political support.
+Two prime ministers served during this period: H.D.
 Deve Gowda and I.K.
 Gujral.
-In 1998, the BJP was able to form a successful coalition, the National Democratic Alliance (NDA).
+In 1998, the BJP formed a coalition—the National Democratic Alliance (NDA).
 Led by Atal Bihari Vajpayee, the NDA became the first non-Congress, coalition government to complete a five-year term.
-Again in the 2004 Indian general elections, no party won an absolute majority, but the Congress emerged as the largest single party, forming another successful coalition: the United Progressive Alliance (UPA).
+In the 2004 Indian general elections, no party won an absolute majority.
+Still, the Congress emerged as the largest single party, forming another successful coalition: the United Progressive Alliance (UPA).
 It had the support of left-leaning parties and MPs who opposed the BJP.
 The UPA returned to power in the 2009 general election with increased numbers, and it no longer required external support from India's communist parties.
-That year, Manmohan Singh became the first prime minister since Jawaharlal Nehru in 1957 and 1962 to be re-elected to a consecutive five-year term.
-In the 2014 general election, the BJP became the first political party since 1984 to win a majority and govern without the support of other parties.
-In the 2019 general election, the BJP was victorious again.
-The incumbent prime minister is Narendra Modi, a former chief minister of Gujarat.
-On 22 July 2022, Droupadi Murmu was elected India's 15th president and took the oath of office on 25 July 2022.
+Manmohan Singh became the first prime minister since Jawaharlal Nehru in 1957 and 1962 to be re-elected to a consecutive five-year term.
+In the 2014 general election, the BJP became the first political party since 1984 to win an absolute majority.
+In the 2019 general election, the BJP regained an absolute majority.
+In the 2024 general election, a BJP-led NDA coalition formed the government.
+Narendra Modi, a former chief minister of Gujarat, is in his third term as the prime minister of India and has served in the position since 26 May 2014.

 Government

-India is a federation with a parliamentary system governed under the Constitution of India—the country's supreme legal document.
-It is a constitutional republic.
-Sources differ on whether India is a democracy; some continue to list it as such, others argue that the country is a mixed regime or electoral autocracy.
+India is a federation with a parliamentary system governed under the Constitution of India.
 Federalism in India defines the power distribution between the union and the states.
-The Constitution of India, which came into effect on 26 January 1950, originally stated India to be a "sovereign, democratic republic;" this characterisation was amended in 1971 to "a sovereign, socialist, secular, democratic republic".
 India's form of government, traditionally described as "quasi-federal" with a strong centre and weak states, has grown increasingly federal since the late 1990s as a result of political, economic, and social changes.